Semiring Provenance for Lightweight Description Logics: Introduction

 In this work, we investigate semiring provenance for description logic ontologies.
-An important feature that distinguishes DL ontologies from the relational database setting is that not only facts but also axioms expressing conceptual knowledge can be annotated and, thus, need to be traced.
-We also consider not only query answering---as it is done for Datalog queries which can be seen as ontologies---but also axiom entailment, such as concept subsumption, which is a classical reasoning task for DL.
+An important feature that distinguishes DL ontologies from the relational database setting is that not only facts but also axioms expressing conceptual knowledge can be annotated and, thus, taken into account in the computation of the provenance.
+Note that even though Datalog rules also express conceptual knowledge, they are generally considered as part of the query in the database setting, hence not annotated.
+It is however easy to emulate annotated rules by adding one annotated fact per rule and including it in the rule premises, but this is not permitted by the DL syntax.
+We also consider not only query answering---as done for Datalog queries, which can be seen as pairs of a rule-based ontology and an atomic query ---but also axiom entailment, such as concept subsumption, which is a classical reasoning task for DL.
+There have already been several proposals to use some kinds of semiring provenance with description logic ontologies \shortcite{attributedDL,provenance-DL-dannert-gradel,provenance-DLLite,provenance-ELHr,Penaloza2023}, with different goals and semantics.
+We refer to Section~\ref{sec:relatedwork} for a detailed comparison between these proposals and the one we introduce in this paper.